 Psychology – West Jutland style: SDU and Education Esbjerg in groundbreaking collaboration on new psychology programme in Esbjerg

-SDU will open a new bachelor and master’s degree programme in psychology at SDU Esbjerg.
-The aim is to create 75 new study places by 2025.
-There will be a total of 350 students when the programme is up and running.
+SDU wants to open a new bachelor's and master's degree in psychology at SDU Esbjerg.
+The aim is to create 75 new student places from 2025.
+There will be a total of 350 students when the program is at full swing.

 The winds of change are blowing in West Jutland in the field of education – and the latest addition is psychology, which will be developed in close collaboration with both public and private companies as well as Education Esbjerg and the new education concept E.1.